kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 Overview
 ********

-In this tutorial you will learn how to manager your Napps (Network Applications) to be used with Kytos Controller (**Kyco**).
-Then, you will learn how to use the tool |mininet|_ to simulate a virtual network using the Openflow protocol and turn on the Kyco to handle that virtual network using the Napps enabled.
+In this tutorial you will learn how to use the |mininet|_ tool to simulate a virtual network using the Openflow protocol and manage this virtual network with **Kyco** and some of our Kytos NApps.

-..
-TODO:: Set the time

-The average time to go throught it is: XX min
+The average time to go throught it is: ``XX min``

 What you will need
 ===================